npoisonivy/MemeMe.v1/README.md

 MemeMe

-This app allows users to create a meme, either from a photo they just take or chosen from photo library, with their words.
+This app allows users to create a meme, either from a photo they just take or chosen from photo library, added with their words.
-Shared meme will be saved and displated as a list (swift table) or grid (swift collection).

 Swift Compoents used:

 Tab views
 UI Table Views
-UI Collection Views
-Custom cell views
 UI Navigation
 Image picker
 Delegates